jazzband/wagtailmenus/docs/source/advanced_topics/custom_menu_classes.rst

         from django.utils.translation import ugettext_lazy as _
         from modelcluster.fields import ParentalKey
         from wagtail.wagtailadmin.edit_handlers import FieldPanel, MultiFieldPanel, PageChooserPanel
-        from wagtailmenus import app_settings
+        from wagtailmenus.conf import settings
         from wagtailmenus.panels import FlatMenuItemsInlinePanel
         from wagtailmenus.models import AbstractFlatMenu, AbstractFlatMenuItem

         class TranslatedField(object):
             """
             A class that can be used on models to return a 'field' in the desired language, where there a multiple versions of a field to cater for multiple languages (in this case, English, German & French)
             """